 - Fundraising for a Wales-Lesotho Link, leading later to the establishment of Dolen Cymru from 1988.

 - Welcoming high-level guests, including the first visits of a UN Secretary General to Wales (Peres de Cuellar, 1983) and Archbishop Desmond Tutu (2012)

 - Hosting the 1995 and 2006 World Schools Debating Championships

 - Involving over 200,000 young Welsh people in globally focused events and activities

-- Delivering major projects on Wales’ Peace Heritage, global citizenship education, and the Philosophy for Children teaching method.
+- Delivering major projects on Wales’ Peace Heritage (Wales for Peace, 2014-19), Global Citizenship education, and the Philosophy for Children teaching method.

 Today’s WCIA is a result of these successes, the work of our team, and the context of the world as it is now.
 What has emerged is an organisation with a number of distinct strengths:

 - We have internationalist values but are resolutely non-partisan, making us a ‘safe’ forum for the public, governments, businesses and schools

 - We work across a wide spectrum of international issues, including poverty, peace and justice, sustainability and human rights